University of Buea: Library

 Faculty, staff, and students use the library collection.
 Alumni, users from institutions affiliated with UB and members of the public can, with authorization, use the library.

 Outreach and cooperation

 The University of Buea has linkages with foreign universities and cooperation with international organisations.
 The linkages usually aim at the exchange of staff and students whilst international organisations usually assist the university with capacity building of staff and funding for research.
-University of Buea is affiliated to the University of Manchester.
+University of Buea is affiliated to the University of Manchester and is also a member of the Association of Commonwealth Universities.

+The University has introduced a new Master of Science Degree in Disaster Risk Management in 2018, demonstrating its commitment to capacity building for young professionals and experts across various sectors.
+The program aims to equip participants with the skills to address current and future natural and man-made hazards and disasters in the Central African Sub-Region, particularly in Cameroon.

+In 2020, an agreement was signed to strengthen the relationship between the University of Buea and the Biaka University Institute of Buea and to mentor BUIB in their academic activities, particularly in the introduction of new postgraduate programs.
+The Faculties of Health Sciences and Social and Management Sciences at UB will lead the implementation of this agreement.